Spaghetti Bolognese

 -

-Heat 2 tablespoons of olive oil in a large heavy-bottomed saucepan or Dutch oven over medium heat.
+Heat olive oil in a large saucepan or Dutch oven over medium heat.

 -

-Add chopped onions, carrots, and celery (known as a soffritto).
-Sauté for about 6–8 minutes, until softened and lightly golden.
+Add the chopped onions, carrots, and celery.
+Cook for about 8–10 minutes until the vegetables are softened and translucent.

 -

-Add minced garlic and stir for another minute until fragrant.
+Add minced garlic and cook for another minute until fragrant, being careful not to let it burn.

 Step 2: Brown the Meat